 So the struggle and change seems well worth the price of a few growing pains.

 A dear friend of many years dropped by with a box of holiday cards which personified my year.
 It mentioned “a wolf at the door a’growlin’ fierce.”
-Then it ended with advising folks to have a happy Christmas – anyway.
+Then it ended with advising folks to have a happy holiday – anyway.

 I enclosed my poem in these rather strange Yuletide cards being sent to close friends who could stand that much pain and still know to grin.
 I added a handwritten P.S. saying, “Next year I’m going to eat that wolf!”